Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company plans to migrate a sensitive dataset to Amazon S3.
 A Security Engineer must ensure that the data is encrypted at rest.
 The encryption solution must enable the company to generate its own keys without needing to manage key storage or the encryption process.
 What should the Security Engineer use to accomplish this?

-- [ ] Server-side encryption with Amazon S3-managed keys (SSE-S3)
+- [ ] Server-side encryption with Amazon S3-managed keys (SSE-S3).
-- [x] Server-side encryption with AWS KMS-managed keys (SSE-KMS)
+- [x] Server-side encryption with AWS KMS-managed keys (SSE-KMS).
-- [ ] Server-side encryption with customer-provided keys (SSE-C)
+- [ ] Server-side encryption with customer-provided keys (SSE-C).
-- [ ] Client-side encryption with an AWS KMS-managed CMK
+- [ ] Client-side encryption with an AWS KMS-managed CMK.

 ### A Security Engineer is defining the logging solution for a newly developed product.
 Systems Administrators and Developers need to have appropriate access to event log files in AWS CloudTrail to support and troubleshoot the product.
 Which combination of controls should be used to protect against tampering with and unauthorized access to log files?
 (Choose two.)